 "But the Lord said to Samuel, 'Do not consider his appearance or his height, for I have rejected him.
 The Lord does not look at the things man looks at.
 Man looks at the outward appearance, but the Lord looks at the heart.'"1

 In Western culture (at least) tremendous emphasis is placed on physical beauty.
-There's nothing wrong with being beautiful and keeping ourselves attractive, but if that's what controls our life and is a cover-up for insecurity, we will be left very empty inside—and even more so as the years take their toll on our body.
+There's nothing wrong with being beautiful and keeping ourselves attractive, but if that's what controls our life, we will be left very empty inside—and even more so as the years take their toll on our body.

 Sophia Loren says that "beauty is how you feel inside, and it reflects in your eyes.
 It is not something physical."
 Sure that was easy for Sophia to say with her incredible physical beauty, but what she said was true.
 Better said, it would be, "True beauty is what you are inside."
 If we are only loved for our physical beauty, we will never feel truly loved because that is not the real person.